 - Aang, however, is a special case of this trope.
-The Avatar gets reincarnated repeatedly but with a different element each time and skill (muscle AND mental memory ).
+The Avatar gets reincarnated repeatedly but with a different element each time but the same skill (muscle AND mental memory).
 It's less Aang learning but REMEMBERING all the skill from his past lives.
 He's being taught by experience.
 His own.
 Over MULTIPLE lifetimes.

 - In the first season of Danny Phantom the title character has little control of his powers and has trouble taking on the weakest of his enemies.
 After three sesions of fighting, he is able to hold his own against the ghost gods.

 - DuckTales (2017): Probably the reason why Dewey is so adventurous and outgoing.
 If he doesn't learn from experience firsthand, then it's missed learning opportunities in his eyes.

 - Subverted by Ed in Ed, Edd n Eddy with his inability to grasp the concept of a fridge light despite a whole night of experiments:

 - Superman: The Animated Series had Superman learn to adapt to various situations, such as getting a suit that was proof against kryptonite and skin contact for when that was necessary, or come back at an electric-powered villain coated in rubber.

 - Ben Tennyson throughout the various shows.
 One episode has him being forced to enter and pass the Plumbers Academy just so he could keep working for them.
 Needless to say, his experience in the field caused him to pass fairly easily and quickly.
 Omniverse references this by giving him a new partner who is all training, but has no experience in the field.